Princess Beatrice: Charity work

 In November 2012, Beatrice became a patron of the York Musical Society.
-In April 2013, she became royal patron of the Helen Arkell Dyslexia Centre, a charity that she credits with helping her overcome her own academic challenges resulting from dyslexia.
+In April 2013, she became royal patron of the Helen Arkell Dyslexia Centre, a charity she credits with helping her overcome the academic challenges associated with dyslexia.

-In 2016, Beatrice, her mother, and her sister Eugenie collaborated with British contemporary artist Teddy McDonald to create the first royal contemporary art painting.
-Titled Royal Love, it was painted at Royal Lodge and exhibited at Masterpiece London before being sold with all proceeds from the sale donated by McDonald to Children in Crisis.
+In 2016, she, her mother, and her sister Eugenie collaborated with the British contemporary artist Teddy McDonald to create the first royal contemporary art painting.
+Titled Royal Love, it was painted at Royal Lodge and exhibited at Masterpiece London before being sold, with all proceeds donated by McDonald to Children in Crisis.
 In 2018, Children in Crisis merged with Street Child, a children's charity active in multiple countries, with Beatrice serving as its ambassador.
-She is also a supporter of the Pitch@Palace initiative, a charity her father founded to amplify and accelerate entrepreneurs' business ideas.
+She also supported the Pitch@Palace initiative, founded by her father to amplify and accelerate entrepreneurs' business ideas.

-Beatrice took part in a South Asia Tour 2016 that lasted nine days.
-She visited Nepal, India, and Bhutan on behalf of the Franks Family Foundation (FFF), and Jamgon Kongtrul Eyes Centres, a free micro-surgical cataract programme in technical collaboration with Nepal's Tilganga Eye Centre under Nepali eye surgeon Sanduk Ruit's direction.
+Beatrice took part in a South Asia Tour in 2016 that lasted nine days.
+She visited Nepal, India, and Bhutan on behalf of the Franks Family Foundation (FFF) and the Jamgon Kongtrul Eyes Centres, a free micro-surgical cataract programme run in technical collaboration with Nepal's Tilganga Eye Centre under the direction of the Nepali eye surgeon Sanduk Ruit.
 A few weeks later, she attended the 2016 Asia Game Changer Awards Dinner at the United Nations in New York City, which honoured Ruit and others.
-Beatrice and Charles Rockefeller presented Ruit with his Asia Society Asia Game Changer Award.
+She and Charles Rockefeller presented Ruit with his Asia Society Asia Game Changer Award.